ComposableFi/composable/rfcs/0003-xcmp-picasso-statemine.md

 3. Accept channel form Statemine to Picasso
 4. Make USDT priceable on Picasso

-All steps are SCALE encoded and can be decoded and executed by named consensuses.

-Proposal follows same steps as other chains did.

 ## Preparation

 One should have `Identity` on Kusama to create `Proposal` on  https://parachains.polkassembly.io/ .